 This is often the first sign or indication that you have osteoporosis.
 If you have osteoporosis, the force of a simple fall to the ground (from the height of a standard chair or less) is often enough to fracture a bone.
 A simple fall to the ground such as this does not usually cause a fracture in someone without osteoporosis.
 A bone fracture after a minor injury like this is known as a fragility fracture.

-Fragility fractures are most commonly of the hip, wrist, and vertebrae (the bones that make up the spine).
+The most common fragility fractures occur in the hip, wrist and the bones that make up the spine (vertebrae).
 A fractured bone in an older person can have serious consequences in some people.
 For example, about half the people who have a hip fracture are unable to live independently afterwards because of permanent mobility problems.

-Loss of height, persistent back pain and a stooping (bent forward) posture
+Loss of height, persistent back pain and a bent forward (stooping) posture

 These symptoms can occur if you develop one or more fractured vertebrae.
 A vertebra affected by osteoporosis may fracture even without a fall or significant force on it.
-The vertebrae can become squashed with the weight of your body.
-If severe, a bent forward posture may affect your ability to go about your usual daily activities and may also affect your breathing, as your lungs have less room to expand within your chest.
+The vertebrae can become squashed following a fracture.
+If severe, a bent forward posture may affect your ability to go about your usual daily activities.
+It can also affect your breathing, as your lungs have less room to expand within your chest.

 How is osteoporosis diagnosed?